 The results suggest that memory loss may be reversed and improvement sustained with the therapeutic program.

 No single drug has ever been found to stop or even slow the progression of Alzheimer’s, and drugs have only had modest effects on symptoms.
 In the past decade alone, hundreds of clinical trials have been conducted for Alzheimer’s, without success, at an aggregate cost of over $1 billion.
 Dr. Bredesen’s results are intriguing.
-For those of us in the holistic field we’re overjoyed to see someone in the medical community take on a holistic approach to such a devastating disease and prove great results.
+For those of us in the holistic field we’re overjoyed to see someone in the medical community take on a holistic approach to such a devastating disease and provide great results.

 For those who have this disease in their family trees, for those who are worried about Alzheimer’s… this program is the perfect one to start NOW to PREVENT this disease.
 If you have a loved one with this disease… getting them onto this program just might help turn things around…